MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ms.custom: Ent_Office_ProPlus
 ---

-# Overview of deploying languages in Office 365 ProPlus
+# Overview of deploying languages for Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).